mbabynames search ✿

 Charlie Genevieve

-Charlie ("noble and strong") with Genevieve ("woman of the people").
+Charlie ("free man") with Genevieve ("woman of the people").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The hard G in Genevieve gives a clean break after Charlie's open vowel ending.

 Charlie Penelope

-Charlie ("noble and strong") and Penelope ("weaver").
+Charlie ("free man") and Penelope ("weaver").
 Two distinct meanings that create a name with range.
 The hard P in Penelope gives a clean break after Charlie's open vowel ending.

 Charlie Katherine